dinagoethe/dinagoethe/README.md

 - 👋 Hi, I’m kke'
-- 👀 I’m interested in web developing and cryptography
+- 👀 I’m interested in web development and cryptography
 - 🌱 I’m currently learning HTML, CSS, python
 - 💞️ I’m looking to collaborate on study, note taking, develope a simple web together, and so on!